lkodinsson/MARS/Basic/Maneuvers.md

 **Duration:** 1 Round

-For the duration, the next time you block with a shield you get +1 to armour class and damage reduction.
-Additionally, the next block action or defensive maneuver you take results in a block action costs no stamina.
+For the duration, you get +1 to armour class and damage reduction.
+Additionally, the next block action or defensive maneuver you take that results in a block action costs no stamina.

+You may spend an additional 1 stamina to double the armour class and damage reduction.
+You may only do this if you are at least exceptional (r12) in the skill providing you this maneuver.

 ## Bullrush